CyberBotX/SDATStuff/README.txt

 NCSF is a PSF-style music format that uses the SDAT as it's "program".

 Contains:
+* 2SF Tags to NCSF v1.0 - A utility to copy tags from a 2SF set into an NCSF set.
-*  NDS to NCSF v1.2 - A utility to take a Nintendo DS ROM and create an NCSF out of it.
+*      NDS to NCSF v1.3 - A utility to take a Nintendo DS ROM and create an NCSF out of it.
 *       SDAT Strip v1.1 - A utility to take an SDAT and strip it of all unneccesary items.
                           (NOTE: Superceded by NDS to NCSF.)
 *     SDAT to NCSF v1.1 - A utility to take an SDAT and create an NCSF out of it.
                           (NOTE: Superceded by NDS to NCSF.)
-*    zlib DLL v1.25 - Required by NDS to NCSF and SDAT to NCSF.
+*        zlib DLL v1.25 - Required by 2SF Tags to NCSF, NDS to NCSF, and SDAT to NCSF.

 WINDOWS
 -------